shadownbones62/shadownbones62/README.md

 - I'm currently learning Python and C++ to acquire the basics and become a well-rounded professional.
 - My interests: Singing, playing guitar, using as much Open Source Software as possible.
 - Fun fact: My first degree is Biotech Engineering and I work for a company that runs Clinical Trials.
-If you have any doubts related to this industry or any biological concept, do let me know. ;)
+I wish to integrate CS with Biotechnology.

 <!--
 **shadownbones62/shadownbones62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.